alex/what-happens-when/README.rst

   certificate signed by a CA (Certificate Authority) that also contains a public key.

-* The client verifies the server digital certificate and cipher a symetric cryptography key using an asymetric cryptography algorithm, attaching the server public key and an encrypted message for verification purposes.
+* The client verifies the server digital certificate and cipher a symmetric cryptography key using an asymmetric cryptography algorithm, attaching the server public key and an encrypted message for verification purposes.

 * The server decrypts the key using its private key and decrypts the